DNS is like a contact book for your computer, translating human-friendly hostnames into numerical IP addresses that computers use to communicate.

 - In the Network & Internet section, scroll down and click on the Network reset option.

 - When you click on the reset option, a new window will open.
 Here, you click on the “Reset” button and can do it.
 Your PC network setting is restored, and the DNS issue will be solved quickly.

 Method 4: Switch To Alternative DNS Servers

 If you’ve been seeing the ‘DNS PROBE FINISHED BAD CONFIG’ error message on your computer, there is a problem with your DNS settings.

 Now, all you need to do is switch your PC DNS server to an alternative DNS.
 Follow these easy steps to switch to alternative DNS servers:

 - Press the Windows+I button to open the PC setting and click on Network & Internet option.

 - In the “Network & Internet” setting, click on status and then click on network properties.

-- Here, you need to click on the IP settings section “Edit” button.
+- You need to click the IP settings section “Edit” button.